chrisarg/Bit/README.md

 # Build the library
 make

-# Build the library without GPU support
+# Build the library without GPU support (the corresponding functions point to the CPU versions)
 make GPU=NONE

 # Build the library for an AMD GPU